pivotbio/genome_problem/README.markdown

 # Examples

-Reference genome GATCTA and Target genome ATC will have 2 matches at the 0th and 3rd indexs.
+Reference genome GATATC and Target genome ATC will have 2 matches at the 0th and 3rd indexs.

 Reference genome ATCCT and Target genome ATC will have 1 match at the 0th index.